Rapidus: Background history

 The semiconductor industry in Japan was highly competitive in the 1980s, with a global share reaching 50%.
-However, the 1986 Japan-United States semiconductor agreement concluded to resolve trade friction and the rise of South Korea and Taiwan gradually reduced competitiveness.
+However, the 1986 U.S.–Japan Semiconductor Agreement concluded to resolve trade friction and the rise of South Korea and Taiwan gradually reduced competitiveness.
 In 1999, Elpida Memory was established by integrating the businesses of Hitachi and NEC for DRAM, one of the semiconductors for memory, and later took over the business of Mitsubishi Electric, and at one point acquired the world's third-largest market share in this field.
 However, management deteriorated due to the 2008 financial crisis and the subsequent strong yen induced recession, and although support was provided with government funds, it went bankrupt in 2012.
 Elpida was acquired by Micron Technology in 2013, and changed its name to Micron Memory Japan in 2014.
 Due to international competition from companies including TSMC, Samsung Electronics, and Intel, the share of Japanese companies in the semiconductor industry as a whole has fallen to 10% as of 2019.

 In May 2022, United States President Joe Biden and Japanese Prime Minister Fumio Kishida met in Tokyo and discussed increased collaboration on important technologies, including semiconductors, nuclear power, space exploration, electric batteries, critical minerals, and supply chains.
 The Second Kishida Cabinet's basic policy (Honebuto no hōshin) announced on 7 June 2022 included consideration of support for private companies developing next-generation advanced technologies and the establishment of a design and manufacturing infrastructure for next-generation semiconductors in the latter half of the 2020s.
 On 29 July 2022, high-level talks were held between the United States and Japan by U.S. Secretary of State Antony Blinken, U.S. Commerce Secretary Gina Raimondo, Japanese Foreign Minister Yoshimasa Hayashi and Japanese Trade Minister Koichi Hagiuda to discuss collaboration for semiconductors development.
 In addition, Prime Minister Fumio Kishida's policy speech at the 210th session of the Diet on 3 October 2022 included digital transformation (DX) by encouraging public and private investment, and announced that it would promote the technological development and mass production of next-generation semiconductors through Japan-U.S. collaboration.
 The Ministry of Economy, Trade and Industry (METI) has decided to establish the Leading-edge Semiconductor Technology Center (LSTC) as an organization to conduct next-generation semiconductor research in anticipation of joint research between the two countries based on the basic principles of semiconductor cooperation between Japan and the United States agreed on in May.
 LSTC and Rapidus collaborate to establish a design and manufacturing platform for next-generation semiconductors in Japan.